EdAncerys/Learning-Journey-At-Makers/Week-3.md

 > **POST** requests do not store their query parameters in the request string.
 Instead, they store them in the body of the request as 'Form Data'.

 > **params** we print to the console have not changed.
-This is what we expect: although POST sends parameters from clients to servers in a different way to GET, it still sends them, and they are interpreted the same way by Sinatra.
+This is what we expect: although POST sends parameters from clients to servers in a different way to GET, it still sends them.
+All interpreted the same way by Sinatra.

 ## Daily Goals
 ### Wednesday 29 of April 2020